CxELabs/MCASHOL/POC Guide.md

     ![Open Screenshot](Media/flow14.png)

-    > [!HINT] For this exercise, we are posting basic information in Teams but you could use the Azure AD connector to get more information about the user and then configuring it to use MFA for example.
+    > :information_source: For this exercise, we are posting basic information in Teams but you could use the Azure AD connector to get more information about the user and then configuring it to use MFA for example.

 1. Click on the **Save** button.